RoyalPineapple/iOS18AccessibilityBugRepro/FEEDBACK.md

 ## Expected Results

 - Each call to `convertToScreenCoordinates(_:in:)` should return a new path with correct screen coordinates (100, 200)
-- The input path parameter should remain unchanged at (0, 0)
 - Multiple accesses to `accessibilityPath` should return consistent, correct coordinates
 - VoiceOver focus outlines should align correctly with their views